 Severe Weather Forecast

-A TORRO CONVECTIVE DISCUSSION has been issued at 2340GMT on Thursday 26th November 2015
+A TORRO CONVECTIVE DISCUSSION has been issued at 11:10GMT on Thursday 15th September 2016

 ************PLEASE REPORT SEVERE WEATHER TO TORRO HERE************